JeanMertz/jeanmertz.com/content/career/_index.md

 ## Current Employer: Datadog

-On **February of 2021** Datadog — the worlds [leading][ddleading] observability company — [did a talent aqcuisition of one of my clients, Timber][ddacquisition].
+On **February of 2021** Datadog — the worlds [leading][ddleading] observability company — [did a talent acquisition of one of my clients, Timber][ddacquisition].
 As part of the acquisition, my role changed from a contractor at Timber, to a full-time employee at Datadog.